Aligning Irregular SCADA Timestamps to UTC for EPA Compliance Automation

 Localize naive timestamps to facility timezone, resolve DST edges, convert to UTC.

-pandas tz_localize accepts IANA strings directly and handles DST boundary
+tz_localize accepts IANA strings directly and handles DST boundary flags

 """